edglxy/help-ticket/README.md

 -   php artisan migrate:rollback

-To make/remove a configuration cache file:
+To make/remove a configuration cache file this will also fix not sending emails:

 -   php artisan config:cache
 -   php artisan config:clear